-1, , citizen, of legal age and with

-office address at ,

-do hereby certify that:

-m the duly appointed Corporate Secretary of

-"RESOLVED, That address at

-of the stockholders of Premium Leisure or at any meeting postponed or adjourn stock of the Company held in PLC and before or presented during meetings, or a Company's Proxy (the "Proxy") to attend all meetings Corp.
-(PLC) whether the meeting is regular or special, ed therefrom, with full authority to vote the shares of to act upon all matters and resolution that may come

-3. The foregoing resolutions have not been mod the Company presently in my custody. dified, amended or revoked in accordance with the records of

-IN WITNESS WHEREOF, I have signed thi is instrument in on

-Printed Name and Signature of the

-SUBSCRIBED AND SWORN TO BEFORE MAffiant exhibited to me his Competent Evidence at ME on in ce of Identity by way of issued on
+1, , citizen, of legal age and with office address at do hereby certify that: etary of (the "Company"), a and by virtue of the laws of the Republic of the Philippines, onvened meeting of the Board of Directors of the Company he following resolutions were passed and approved: "RESOLVED, That of the stockholders of Premium Leisure or at any meeting postponed or adjourn stock of the Company held in PLC and be authorized and appointed, as he is Company's Proxy (the "Proxy") to attend all meetings Corp.
+(PLC) whether the meeting is regular or special, led therefrom, with full authority to vote the shares of to act upon all matters and resolution that may come any adjournments thereof, in the name, place and stead e furnished with a certified copy of this resolution and y of this resolution until receipt of written notice of its 3.
+The foregoing resolutions have not been mod the Company presently in my custody. dified, amended or revoked in accordance with the records of IN WITNESS WHEREOF, I have signed thi is instrument in on Printed Name and Signature of the Corporate Secretary SUBSCRIBED AND SWORN TO BEFORE MAffiant exhibited to me his Competent Evidence at ME on in ce of Identity by way of issued on Doc.

-Doc.
 No; Page No; Book No; Series of